Neanderthal genetics: Interbreeding with modern humans

 The first Neanderthal genome sequence was published in 2010, and strongly indicated interbreeding between Neanderthals and early modern humans.
 The genomes of all studied modern populations contain Neanderthal DNA.
 In all, approximately 20% of the Neanderthal genome appears to have survived in the modern human gene pool.

 Various estimates exist for the proportion, such as 1–4% or 3.4–7.9% in modern Eurasians, or 1.8–2.4% in modern Europeans and 2.3–2.6% in modern East Asians.
 Pre-agricultural Europeans appear to have had similar, or slightly higher, percentages to modern East Asians.
 The percentage may have decreased in Europeans due to dilution with a group of people which had split off before Neanderthal introgression.
 Typically, studies have reported finding no significant levels of Neanderthal DNA in Sub-Saharan Africans, but a 2020 study detected 0.3-0.5% in the genomes of five African sample populations, likely the result of Eurasians back-migrating and interbreeding with Africans.

+A study of 2,762 Indian genomes found that Indians get between 1% and 2% of their DNA from Neanderthals and Denisovans, and by assembling all the Neanderthal fragments the researchers were able to find 1,524 million base pairs of introgressing Neanderthal DNA and 591 million of Denisovan (compare to the human genome size of around 3000 million).
+With Icelanders, not as much cumulative Neanderthal DNA was found.
+This raises the possibility of building the full Neanaderthal genome from living humans.

 Neanderthal-derived genes

-While a large portion of surviving introgression appears to be non-coding ("junk") DNA with few biological functions, some Neanderthal-derived genes seem to have functional implications.
+While a large portion of surviving introgression appears to be non-coding DNA with few biological functions, some Neanderthal-derived genes seem to have functional implications.

 Due to their small population and resulting reduced effectivity of natural selection, Neanderthals accumulated several weakly harmful mutations, which were introduced to and slowly selected out of the much larger modern human population; the initial hybridised population may have experienced up to a 94% reduction in fitness compared to contemporary humans.
 By this measure, Neanderthals may have substantially increased in fitness.
 A 2017 study focusing on archaic genes in Turkey found associations with coeliac disease, malaria severity and Costello syndrome.